 Metastatic hormone sensitive

-For men with metastatic disease and no history of ADT use, hormone sensitive, permanent ADT in the form of regular dosing of luteinizing hormone releasing hormone (LHRH) agonists or antagonists or surgical castration (bilateral orchiectomy).
-These treatments remove testosterone production from the testicles which can potentiate prostate cancer growth and progression.
-For men receiving LHRH agonists, treatment is often preceded by several days of treatment with a non-steroidal antiandrogen (e.g. bicalutamide) to prevent a symptomatic flare of their disease due to the temporary elevation in testosterone before levels decrease to extremely low, castrate-levels.
-Treatment with ADT is accompanied with one of several agents, each of with has high level clinical trial evidence to support their use (Table 4).
-The combination of ADT with an androgen receptor signaling inhibitor (E.g. abiraterone) or docetaxel is called doublet therapy while the combination of ADT with both an androgen receptor signaling inhibitor and docetaxel is called triplet therapy.
-Choosing which treatment to offer is often based on the metastatic burden of the prostate cancer (high vs low).
+For men with metastatic hormone-sensitive disease and no history of ADT use, treatment typically involves permanent ADT in the form of regular dosing of luteinizing hormone releasing hormone (LHRH) agonists or antagonists or surgical castration (bilateral orchiectomy).
+These treatments remove testosterone production from the testicles which otherwise potentiates prostate cancer growth and progression.
+Prior to starting LHRH agonists, patients often receive treatment with a non-steroidal antiandrogen (e.g. bicalutamide) for several days beforehand to prevent symptomatic flare-ups from the temporary elevation in testosterone before levels decrease to extremely low, castrate-levels.
+Treatment with ADT is combined with one of several agents, each of which has high level clinical trial evidence to support their use (Table 5).
+The combination of ADT with an androgen receptor signaling inhibitor (E.g. abiraterone) or docetaxel is called “doublet therapy” while the combination of ADT with both an androgen receptor signaling inhibitor and docetaxel is called “triplet therapy”.
+Recent AUA guidelines advise against use of Docetaxel for patients undergoing XRT and ADT.
+The choice between treatment options is often based on the metastatic burden of the prostate cancer (high vs low).
 Finally, radiotherapy to the prostate itself has been shown to lengthen overall survival for patients with a low volume of metastatic disease.

 Treatment Mechanism Clinical setting